 One of the best cookbooks I have used.
 It is honest, accurate, enthusiastic and full of brilliant content.
 Although a picture of every dish would be nice.
 The Riverford Companion reconnects us with our local environment by teaching how to use seasonal food grown in our surroundings.
 They seem to be starting a revival of the British cuisine, unfortunately I don't know many who regularly include jerusalem artichoke, dandelion leaves, fennel, squash, pumpkin, cabbage in their daily diet.
 Yet these are all things which grow around us.
 And as the book illustrates, it can definitely be delicious and nourishing.

 This is a very easy recipe for vegan "chicken" nuggets.
-It has two main ingredients and seasonings.
-You will love to do this recipe for any occasion, it's easy, quick, cheap, and gluten free!
-Enjoy!
+It has two main

-500ml oil for frying
+Ingredients: 250g oyster mushrooms 1 large cauliflower 500ml oil for frying

+Cut the cauliflower into small florets, no more than 5 cm across in any direction.
 For the batter, mix all ingredients.
 Slowly whisk in 500 ml water whisk to combine and get rid of any lumps.

 Heat about 10 cm depth of oil in a heavy-based pan over a medium heat.
 When the oil is hot enough to turn a cube of white bread light golden brown in 30 – 40 second.